Nulls and varargs

 I needed to work out how you can invoke methods that have varargs when you don't actually have anything to send for that parameter.
 Below are the lessons I have learned and below that is the JUnit test that proves it.
 I am using JDK 7.

-1. When a method has a varargs argument, you can completely ignore it and not put anything at all in that place.
+varargsargument, you can completely ignore it and not put anything at all in that place. - A

-4. The parameter can be null, although Eclipse wants you cast the null - and your code must be prepared to deal with nulls (or you will throw a NullPointerException).
+- The parameter can be null, although Eclipse wants you cast the null - and your code must be prepared to deal with nulls (or you will throw a

 Here is the test.